angelafu/laravel_pagination_groupby/README.md

 # laravel_pagination_groupby
 Laravel: use query builder method 'joinSub' to solve the problem that pagination cannot include SQL 'groupBy' clause.
-Laravel: use query builder method 'joinSub' to solve the problem that pagination cannot include SQL 'groupBy' clause.

 I. Requirement:
 1. List the books purchased.